 A: There are two pages that can help you explore funding opportunities.
 The first is the Upcoming Deadlines page.
 This page features various opportunities (related to grants and fellowships), divided into two tables: Humanities and Sciences (Natural, Cognitive, and Behavioral).
 The tables are organized by the funding agency, opportunity name, and respective deadline.

 If none of these opportunities pertain to your project or idea, you can find Funding Opportunities/Sources.
 Here, we provide links to various public and private funding sources, as well as links to databases (e.g., COS Pivot and Grants.Gov) that can help you search for funding opportunities that fit your project.

 A: First, we suggest you explore the Guidelines for Faculty Grant and Fellowship Proposal Submissions page, which walks you through the proposal development steps.
 Next, we would encourage you to contact us!
-Email Margie Hutter (email@example.com) or Alyssa Ryan (firstname.lastname@example.org) in the grants office to share what you would like to do.
+Email Margie Hutter (email@example.com) in the grants office or firstname.lastname@example.org to share what you would like to do.
 Other pages that may help you with developing a proposal include:

 A: First, congratulations!
 This is wonderful news, so please be sure to tell the grants office!
 Next, we would encourage you to look at the Manage Your Grant page to understand the post-award administration steps.